 6 Mock Tuna Salad Recipes- Vegetarian, Vegan, and Raw Foods Tuna Salad

-There seem to be two primary school on mock tuna salad: the vegetarian and vegan friendly versions using garbanzo beans, and the raw foods diet versions using nuts.
+There seem to be two primary schools on mock tuna salad: the vegetarian and vegan friendly versions using garbanzo beans, and the raw foods diet versions using nuts.
 I have tried one of each, and enjoyed them both.

 I think the key to success with a mock tuna salad is to seek out ingredients or recipes that are not too far a departure from the flavor profile you would usually go with for tuna salad.
 I would never put carrots in my tuna salad, so I probably wouldn’t like carrots in my mock tuna salad.